DavidMertz/RegEx_Puzzles/book.md

 As you can see, whether they end with an entirely invalid symbol `X` or simply with a valid symbol and no terminator, is not significant.

-You may want to think about whey the quick-failing message also fails.
+You may want to think about why the quick-failing message also fails.
 Pause for a moment.

 But then notice that the final few symbols in that message are "black